acemod/ACE3/wiki/feature/microdagr.md

 ### 2.3 Waypoints
 #### 2.3.1 Adding waypoints
-There's three ways of adding a waypoint.
+There are three ways of adding a waypoint.

 **First way: Using the waypoint creation menu.**